Ever since man has taken breath, there has been idol worship. Some see this as a “sin” and others don’t even realize they’re worshipping something.

 Don’t let time dictate where you should be in life.
 But as long as you believe in time, you might as well make it useful to you.

 The more times you perform a specific behavior or set of behaviors, the behaviors become automatic.
 Use time to forgive and love all.
 Before you know it, nothing will ever bother you again and time will cease to exist.

-You will be above all littleness and ready to accept your abundances.
+You will be above all littleness and ready to accept your abundance.

-All idols are false.
+All idols are false and thus idol worship is false.
 They are symbols of symbols.
 Symbols are never as good as the real thing.
 If so, seeing the word chocolate would be as satisfying as eating it.